graphql/graphql-spec/spec/Section 6 -- Execution.md

 finally completes that value either by recursively executing another selection set or coercing a scalar value.

-ExecuteField(objectType, objectValue, fieldType, fields, variableValues):
+ExecuteField(objectType, objectValue, fieldType, fieldDetailsList, variableValues, eventEmitter, path, deferUsageSet, deferMap):

-- Let {field} be the first entry in {fields}.
+- Let {fieldDetails} be the first entry in {fieldDetailsList}.
+- Let {field} be the corresponding entry on {fieldDetails}.
 - Let {fieldName} be the field name of {field}.
+- Append {fieldName} to {path}.
 - Let {argumentValues} be the result of {CoerceArgumentValues(objectType, field, variableValues)}.
 - Let {resolvedValue} be {ResolveFieldValue(objectType, objectValue, fieldName, argumentValues)}.
-- Return the result of {CompleteValue(fieldType, fields, resolvedValue, variableValues)}.
+- Return the result of {CompleteValue(fieldType, fields, resolvedValue, variableValues, eventEmitter, path, deferUsageSet, deferMap)}.

 ### Coercing Field Arguments